gugfds/Hardhat-fcc/Readme.md

-This is my repository for learning hardhat
+This is my repository for learning hardhat and other stuff